Jammrock/Start-Build/README.md

 The official list of FOD packages are [here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/features-on-demand-non-language-fod).

-You can also get a list of FOD name using this command in PowerShell:
+You can also get a list of FOD names using this command in PowerShell:

 `Get-WindowsCapability -Online`